Jurassic Countdown

 “It’s a dinosaur fossil!”
 Tom shouted from the corner of the room.
 “Dad, come and look in this cabinet.
 There’s hundreds of fossils!”

 “So you’ve found my treasures, have you?”
 Mrs Baxter, the guesthouse owner, carried a tray of food to the family’s table.
-“What’s that?”
-Tom pointed to an extra large fossil in the cabinet.
-“Is it a T. Rex?”

 “I’m afraid I can’t name all the fossils,” said Mrs. Baxter.